S h a r e

 Implementing fleet change

-Moving your fleet over to EVs is best completed as leases come up for renewal.
-You will need extra time to plan and implement the switchover to EVs, since some EVs may take longer to order, although having said that, vehicle availability is beginning to ease quite significantly.
+Moving your fleet over to EVs is best completed as existing leases come up for renewal.
+You will need extra time to plan and implement the switchover to EVs, since some EVs may take longer to order, although vehicle availability is beginning to ease.

 Changing at renewal allows you to deal with small batches of drivers at one go.
-It’s certainly worth considering having an initial test group so you can iron out any issues as the EV rollout accelerates.
+It’s certainly worth considering having an initial test group so you can iron out any issues as the EV rollout accelerates and implement learnings from the test group.

-We would also suggest you continue to communicate what is happening – and provide feedback from users who have made the change – to get real staff traction on the EV changeover.
+We would also suggest you continue to communicate what is happening – and provide feedback from users who have made the change – to get real traction from staff on the EV changeover.

 Some PR support might also be worth considering to explain to stakeholders and the wider public what you are doing and why – it should make a positive news story for your business.